 Once you choose a flat-fee MLS service, you’ll often be asked to sign an exclusive listing agreement that comes with certain requirements.
 Pay close attention to these.

 For example, generally if you accept an offer, you must inform the listing company right away — within one day.
 This same rule applies when you officially close.

 Do flat fee MLS listings work?

-Yes and no. While the flat fee MLS can work, a NAR study found that only 7% of homes sold FSBO (without an agent) in 2017.
+Yes, but they’re not ideal for most sellers.
+While a flat-fee MLS listing can lead to a sale, a NAR study found that only 8% of all homes sold FSBO (without an agent) in 2018.

 Are flat fee real estate agents good?